LambdaTest/test-at-scale/README.md

 - Tell us your specialization, team size.
   ![N|Solid](https://www.lambdatest.com/support/assets/images/signup_gi-c46290845329881e7893705add21d7cd.gif)
 - Select **TAS Self Hosted** and click on Proceed.
-- You will find your **Lambdatest Secret Key** on this page which will be required in the next steps.
+- You will find your **LambdaTest Secret Key** on this page which will be required in the next steps.
   ![N|Solid](https://www.lambdatest.com/support/assets/images/synapse-b3e8b6b475967d82bbee0d56339daf5a.gif)

 ### Step 2 - Creating a configuration file for self hosted setup